-With so much attention being paid to the city’s shameful land grab that threatens to put the businesses of Willets Point, the ”Iron Triangle” of Queens, out of business, I thought it would be appropriate to show you a much larger ‘iron triangle’ just across the East River in the Bronx, Hunt’s Point, where auto glass, auto parts, light industry and manufacturing are carrying on without pressure from the city, or as best they can during the near-depression of 2009.
+Hunt’s Point in the Bronx, an enclave relatively cut off from Longwood by the Amtrak railroad cut and Bruckner Expressway, is where auto glass, auto parts, light industry and manufacturing are carrying on without pressure from the city.
 It also brought FNY a much-needed Bronx tour, a borough that has been somewhat neglected lately by the FNY camera — it’s not readily reachable from Little Neck without a couple changes of trains.
 Your webmaster will try to alleviate the Bronx dearth as I carry on.

 Hunt’s Point, not to be confused with Queens’ Hunters Point, is easily definable as it is cut off fron the rest of the Bronx by pedal-to-the metal Bruckner Expressway, the East River, and the Bronx River, which divides it from Soundview and Harding Park.
 It was settled as early as the 1690s by the Leggett and Hunt colonial families, and for many years it was a rural enclave dotted with opulent mansions owned by Edward Faille, Paul Spofford, Cuban patriot Innocencio Casanova and Benjamin Whitlock.
 The only trace of them now, and other colonial-era names, are words on street signs…